PrimeDX/shadcn-mcp/README.md

 What shadcn UI components are available?
 ```

-2. Generate a component in your project:
+2. Get the command to generate a component in your project:
 ```
 Generate a shadcn UI button component in my project at /path/to/my/project
 ```
+The assistant will provide the exact command to execute.

-3. Initialize shadcn in your project:
+3. Get the command to initialize shadcn in your project:
 ```
 Initialize shadcn in my project at /path/to/my/project
 ```
+The assistant will provide the exact command to execute.

 4. Get information about a specific component:
 ```